-The proposed bill updates current statutes by establishing new continuing education requirements for members of the county Board of Supervisors (BOS), county treasurers, and chief deputy treasurers.
-Specifically, it mandates that BOS members complete at least six hours of professional development training within one year of their initial election, focusing on topics such as open meeting laws and finance matters.
-Additionally, county treasurers and chief deputy treasurers are required to complete a minimum of six hours of orientation training in their first year, followed by at least ten hours of ongoing education annually, which must include specific topics related to their duties.
+The proposed bill would amend current statutes to establish new continuing education requirements for members of county boards of supervisors (BOS), county treasurers, and chief deputy treasurers.
+Specifically, it would insert provisions requiring county BOS members to complete at least six hours of professional development training within one year of their initial election, covering essential topics such as open meeting laws and finance matters.
+Additionally, it mandates that county treasurers and chief deputy treasurers complete a minimum of six hours of orientation training in their first year, followed by ten hours of ongoing education annually, including specific topics related to their duties.
+The bill also includes provisions for the reimbursement of training costs by the county and requires the county supervisors association to report on training attendance by December 31 each year.

 House Engrossed Version: 11-270, 11-506